clairehudak/P4-Feedreader/README.md

 ## How to run the application:

-* Download or clone the repository and open the index.html file in your browser.
+* Download or clone the repository, and open the index.html file in your browser.
 * Click the menu icon to change feeds.
 * At the bottom of the page, all tests should pass in the Jasmine spec reporter.